3x-haust/Python_Ezy_API/README.md

 ### Background

-We like [Nest.js](https://nestjs.com/), but we thought that Nest.js's Controller, Module, etc. were unnecessary for simple tasks.
+We love [Nest.js](https://nestjs.com/), but we thought that [Nest.js](https://nestjs.com/)'s Controllers, Modules, etc. are unnecessary for simple tasks.

 ### Getting Started

-In this document, we'll explore the **core principles** of Ezy API.
-To understand the essential components of an Ezy API application, you need to build a basic CRUD application covering many areas at a fundamental level.
+This document covers the **core principles** of Ezy API.
+To familiarize yourself with the essential components of an Ezy API application, you need to cover many areas at a basic level and build a basic CRUD application.

 #### Language

 Ezy API uses the [Python](https://www.python.org/) language.

-In the future, we plan to support other languages such as [TypeScript](https://www.typescriptlang.org/) and [Java](https://java.com/).
+In the future, we plan to support usage in languages like [TypeScript](https://www.typescriptlang.org/), [Java](https://java.com/), etc.

 #### Prerequisites